adriansteffan/sharknado-ensemble/README.md

 #TODO

-## Creating the docker images from the competition VMs
+## (Optional) Creating the docker images from the competition VMs using premade files

-This repository holds the files required to build your own dockerfiles if you have acess to the Clickbait 2017 VMS on [TIRA](https://www.tira.io/task/clickbait-detection/).
+This repository holds the files required to build your own docker images if you have acess to the Clickbait 2017 VMS on [TIRA](https://www.tira.io/task/clickbait-detection/).
 They are located in their corresponding folders in [image-buildfiles](image-buildfiles).
 Replace "VMNAME" with the username of the entry you are trying to containerize.

 1. Download the /home/VMNAME folder from the VM